top of page

 ABOUT

-A space to reimagine and rethink food and foodways of SWANA with all its abundance: stories it tells, histories it boasts, recipes it creates, businesses it nurtures, benefits with which it heals and people it brings together.
+A digital archive (website under construction) and platform to reimagine and rethink food and foodways of SWANA with all its abundance: stories it tells, histories it boasts, recipes it creates, businesses it nurtures, benefits with which it heals and people it brings together.

 Awarded AFAC & Arab Council for Social Sciences Research on The Arts Award 2022.